yurasid/react-d3/README.md

 We would like you to create a mini data visualization app for a JavaScript hero, John David Dalton.
 The app has had data prepopulated into it for JDD's GitHub info.

-We dont want this to take over your life so work on this for about 4 hours and check in.
+We dont want this to take over your life so work on it for about 4 hours and check in.

 ## Setup